100-year outlook driving Safehold’s business strategy

 As investors with a 100-year time horizon, long-term environmental impacts are an important part of our underwriting process.
 It's difficult to assess exactly what those risks are in a world that does not have accurate, long-range climate and environmental forecasting.
 There is much public debate over climate models, but any modeler will tell you the range of outcomes is wide.
 However, we make the best assessments we can using the best predictive tools available.
 One question we get asked a lot is about investing in coastal areas and we’re especially thoughtful about these investments.
 We're also starting to consider the role we can play as stewards of a growing portfolio of land, a proposition we’re eager to explore further.

 From a social perspective, inequities can take many forms and historically have been directed against many different individuals and groups.
-The lived experience of our Black colleagues deserves our focused attention, as does the experience of every group that has historically been disadvantaged.
+The lived experience of our minority colleagues deserves our focused attention.
 We should all be vested in creating a culture where people can be themselves and bring their best.
 At iStar and Safehold, we’re committed to doing just that, not only because it is right but because it is the only way to create a high-performance culture, one that gets the best out of its people and creates the best business outcomes.

 DEI is not an adjunct to what we do, it is at the heart of everything we do.
 Everyone should be valued based on their contributions, not on any other factor.
 When a company allows microaggressions to go unchecked or doesn’t provide the support and training necessary for its employees to understand how DEI dynamics play out in the workforce, you risk diminishing or losing good people, in turn limiting your potential as a company.
 Ultimately, we’re focused on creating a company and a culture we’re all proud to work within, one with high aspirations for ourselves and our society.